USEPA/ejscreen-multisite-open/README.md

 an entire industrial sector or set of places.

-EJAM data updates are meant to match EJScreen’s scheduled updates and main version numbers, so EJAM 2.1 will use the same basic data as EJScreen 2.1.
-The 2.1 version (starting October 2022) has up-to-date demographic data (e.g., Census 2020 block weights and ACS 2016-2020 block group demographics).
+EJAM data updates are meant to match EJScreen’s scheduled updates and main version numbers, so EJAM 2.2 uses the same basic data as EJScreen 2.2.
+The 2.2 version of EJScreen (rolled out July 2023) had up-to-date demographic data (e.g., Census 2020 block weights and ACS 2017-2021 block group demographics).

 Compared to other approaches, EJAM’s high-resolution buffering provides more accurate information about which populations live inside a buffer, which is important in rural areas where a single blockgroup can cover a very large area.
-For circular buffers, EJAM 2.1 uses the locations of internal points of Census 2020 blocks, not areal apportionment of block groups, to estimate where residents live within each block group.
+For circular buffers, EJAM 2.2 uses the locations of internal points of Census 2020 blocks, not areal apportionment of block groups, to estimate where residents live within each block group.
 This essentially assumes people are evenly spread out within each block, not each block group, and treats the block population as if they were all located at the block’s internal point.
-There are several million blocks in the US, .
-The only more accurate approaches are to use areal apportionment of blocks (not block groups), but that is very slow, or to use a 30x30 meter grid based on dasymetric estimates of where people live at even higher resolution than a block, but
-It also should closely replicate EJScreen’s results for a single location, to avoid public confusion and inconsistency.
+There are several million blocks in the US.
+The only more accurate approaches are to use areal apportionment of blocks (not block groups), but that is very slow, or to use a 30x30 meter grid based on dasymetric estimates of where people live at even higher resolution than a block, but that requires large amounts of storage and computer time.
+Any analysis ideally should closely replicate EJScreen’s results for a single location, such as total population count within 1 mile, to avoid public confusion and inconsistency.

 EJAM also takes note of which residences are near which sites, to avoid double-counting people in the summary statistics but still allow a user